HS-Workspace/HS-Workspace.github.io/Terms.md

 2. Final 50% payment
 - The order is not refundable after the final payment is made.

-## License
+## Pricing & License

-1. Lite Package
-- Customers are permitted to Use, Modify and Redistribute the product inside their network scope
-- Customers may not Redistribute the product (including any modifications) out of their network scope

-2. Standard Package
-- Customers are permitted to Use, Modify and Redistribute the product inside their network scope
+1. Standard price: $10/h
-- Customers may not Redistribute the product (including any modifications) out of their network scope
+  - You can not redistribute the plugin out of your network
-- Customers receive all raw files and source code related to the product

-3. Premium Package
-- Redistribute the product (including any modifications) out of their network scope
-- Sell the original (or modified) product
+  - You will not obtain the source-code
+2. Source-code access: 50% of standard cost
+  - You can redistribute the plugin publicly
+  - You will obtain the source-code and relevant files

 ## Termination